HeXeDMinD/ufc-data-scraper/README.md

 **UFC Data Scraper** is a simple webscraping library.
 ## Scrape fighter pages

-Easily scrape a fighters page and get a more convenient Fighter object to work with.
+Easily scrape a fighters page and get a more convenient Fighter dataclass to work with.

     >>> from ufc_data_scraper import ufc_scraper